JonathanGregory/ar5gmslr/README.md

 more and later versions of global glacier models than were available at the time of the AR5.

-By default the program tabulates the results for 2100 on `stdout`.
-Optionally it can generate CF-netCDF output files containing
+The program tabulates the results for 2100 on `stdout`, and generates CF-netCDF output files containing

 * annual timeseries of the median, 5- and 95-percentiles of the distributions of each contribution and the total.
 (The AR5 interprets the 5-95% range of